Best slow cooker 2020: for soups, stews, cakes and even chicken!

 The design of the Wilko slow cooker isn’t much to look at either.
 Its metal exterior does get hot during cooking but not as hot as the majority of other similar designs in our test.
 Its dial and lid knob are made of plastic and look a little cheap, but that’s because they are and there had to be a trade-off somewhere considering this slow cooker’s fantastic performance.

-The most versatile slow cooker reviewed: Drew & Cole’s CleverChef, £39.99
+The best slow cooker for versatility reviewed: Drew & Cole’s CleverChef, £59.99

 Let’s face it, slow cookers aren’t the most attractive of kitchen appliances.
 Even those such as Swan’s Retro model which attempt to elevate this aesthetic still fall a little short of being attractive.
 So it’s refreshing to see Drew & Cole offering a break from the norm with its CleverChef multi-cooker.